grzesiek-galezowski/tdd-ebook/manuscript/110_Constrained_Non_Determinism.md

 }
 ```

 Although the relationship can be guessed quite easily, remember it is just an example.
-Also, seeing code like that makes me ask questions like: is the “backup\_" prefix always applied?
-What if I pass the prefix itself instead of “MY\_HOST\_NAME"?
+Also, seeing code like that makes me ask questions like: is the "backup\_" prefix always applied?
+What if I pass the prefix itself instead of "MY\_HOST\_NAME"?
 Will the name be "backup\_backup\_.zip", or just "backup\_.zip"?
 Also, is this object responsible for any validation of passed string?

 This makes me invent a first technique to provide my Statements with better support for the principle I believe in.

 First technique: Anonymous Input
 --------------------------------

-I can wrap the actual value “MY\_HOST\_NAME" with a method and give it a name that better documents the constraints imposed on it by the specified functionality.
+I can wrap the actual value "MY\_HOST\_NAME" with a method and give it a name that better documents the constraints imposed on it by the specified functionality.
 In our case, we can pass whatever string we want (the object is not responsible for input validation), so we will name our method `AnyString()`:

 ```csharp
 [Fact] public void